-Much more difficult questions, which we will not consider further here, are the well-posedness of the full nonlinear system (3), as well as the original continuous problem (2).
-It can be shown that both (3) and (2) have unique solutions depending continuously on the problem data.
-These and other technical questions are addressed quite fully in references [5, 6].
+It is not difficult to show [29, 28] that the matrix A in (3) is symmetric positive definite (SPD).
+Much more difficult questions are the well-posedness of the full nonlinear system (3), as well as the original problem (2); however, it can be shown that both (3) and (2) have unique solutions depending continuously on the problem data.
+These and other technical questions are addressed more fully in references [29, 28].